Lifestyle not more pills

 Autoimmune-generated inflammation (where the body attacks its cells) damages the lining of the arteries.

-Autoimmune inflammation is the result of poor lifestyle choices especially a poor diet.
+Autoimmune inflammation results from poor lifestyle choices, especially a poor diet.

 Lifestyle, not more pills.